 Identity Does Not Outlive the System

 Systems fail when identity is treated as permanent.
-Reputation, authority, or personal ownership often substitutes for durable structure, leaving systems brittle when individuals leave or change.
+Reputation or personal ownership often substitutes for durable structure, leaving systems brittle when individuals leave.

 This directive enforces system primacy over individual identity.